 10 Things Your Sense Of Humour Says About You

 I laugh, therefore I am.
 We all like to think our own sense of humour is the right one.
 Anything outside this personal radar of myth is not worth our interest.
-When we find someone who shares our sense of humour we often bind with that person, becoming friends, their view of the world matches ours.
+When we find someone who shares our sense of humour we often bond with that person; becoming friends, their view of the world matches ours.
 We all own our sense of humour.

 A cigar may just be a cigar, but a joke is never just a joke

 The same comedy formula will apply to our favourite choice of comedians, guest speakers, comedy shows and sit-coms.
 We buy into the artiste’s comic values and attitudes to the world.
 For what we laugh at tells everyone else how we perceive the world around us.
 It shows our colleagues an insight into how we think, our values, beliefs and fears; are all contained within our own sense of humour.

 What your sense of humour says about you

 Humour can provide a window to your personality.
 Below are ten forms of humour you may have seen in the workplace.
 Each attitude tells you something about the person:

 1. People who play and indulge in practical jokes